 According to the National Institute of Dental and Craniofacial Research, up to 10 million Americans suffer from a condition known as temporomandibular joint disorder (usually abbreviated as TMJD or TMD).
 The temporomandibular joint is what connects the mandible (lower jaw) to the skull, allowing your mouth to open and close.
 The diagnosis of TMJD is given when there is tension and inflammation in this area, manifesting as face and neck pain as well as a locking of the jaw.
-Fortunately, there are treatments available today that can provide relief.
+Fortunately, there are TMJ treatment in Westchester available today that can provide relief.

 Many patients try to manage this condition by incorporating things such as painkillers, muscle relaxers, and even cognitive behavioral therapy.
 Others try to eat softer foods and employ jaw-stretching exercises.
 While these methods can be helpful, they seldom achieve the results that patients are looking for.

 In recent years, more and more doctors are recommending BOTOX injections to combat TMJ.
 While it is still considered an alternative approach, recent evidence has shown that BOTOX is extremely effective in reducing pain, headaches, jaw tension, and other TMJD symptoms.
 Patients that take this route usually find that everyday activities such as talking, eating, and swallowing are no longer a source of distress for them.

 TMJ disorder is accompanied by a variety of painful symptoms.
 The main areas of pain are the face, the ear, the jaw, the mouth, and the temporomandibular joint (the hinge joint between the temporal bone and the lower jaw).